JCSnap/cosmos-auto-clapper/README.md

 ## For people who wants to manually download dependencies/have issues with running bash commands etc.

+Install the required dependencies in your terminal

 ```
 pip3 install pyautogui
 ```

-## How to use it

-Install the required dependencies in your terminal

 run the following file